The Polish Heritage of Otago and Southland Charitable Trust (POHOS)

 - The Toitu Otago Settlers Museum

-- The Broad Bay community and specially Marybeth Mitchell, Bernadette Newlands and Sam Neill.
+- The Broad Bay community and especially Marybeth Mitchell, Bernadette Newlands and Sam Neill.

 - The Polish Embassy in Wellington and especially the Polish Ambassador to New Zealand, Zbigniew Gniatkowski